-Thus Carrasco is inapposite because it involved a request for relief under Rule 29.12(c), and clearly a nunc pro tunc was not appropriate because it only applies to corrections of clerical mistakes and what occurred in Carrasco was a judicial error, not a clerical mistake.
+Thus, Carrasco is inapposite because it involved a request for relief under Rule 29.12(c), and clearly a nunc pro tunc was not appropriate because it only applies to corrections of clerical mistakes and what occurred in Carrasco was a judicial error, not a clerical mistake.
 Further, Carrasco did not avail himself of the remedy afforded by Rule 24.035, and thus Carrasco could not evade that time limit under the guise of Rule 29.12(c).

-Walker's seven-year prison sentence was "contrary to law," § 570.030, RSMo Supp.
-2010, and thus it was not a final judgment, because his offense of stealing was only a misdemeanor, and a sentence for a misdemeanor cannot be more than a year in the county jail.
-Therefore, Judge Fincham had the authority or jurisdiction to subsequently render a sentence that conformed to the law.
+Nelson's three-year prison sentence was "contrary to law," § 570.030, RSMo Supp.
+2010, because his stealing offense was only a misdemeanor, and a sentence for a misdemeanor cannot be more than a year in the county jail; thus, it was not a final judgment.
+Therefore, Judge Van Amburg had the authority or jurisdiction to subsequently render a sentence that conformed to the law.
 This Court should quash the preliminary writ and deny the petition.